ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 * 6LoWPAN_ND, loosely following the Zigbee-IP specification.
 * Thread, following the specification from Thread Group.

 Nanostack is the networking stack which provides both of these protocols.
-For more information on the stack internals, refer to [Nanostack documentation](/docs/v5.4/reference/mesh-1.html#nanostack).
+For more information on the stack internals, refer to [Nanostack documentation](/docs/v5.4/tutorials/using-the-apis.html#nanostack).
 Application developers use Nanostack through Mbed Mesh API.

-The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the application can use the [Mbed C++ socket API](/docs/v5.4/reference/api-references.html#network-sockets) to create a socket to start communication with a remote peer.
+The application can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the application can use the [Mbed C++ socket APIs](/docs/v5.4/reference/network-socket.html) to create a socket to start communication with a remote peer.

 The `NanostackEthernetInterface` is provided for Ethernet.

 ##### Supported mesh networking modes

-Currently, 6LoWPAN-ND (neighbour discovery) and Thread bootstrap modes are supported.
+Currently, 6LoWPAN-ND (neighbor discovery) and Thread bootstrap modes are supported.

 #### Cellular

-The [CellularBase](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.6/api/classCellularBase.html) provides a C++ API for connecting to the internet over a Cellular device.
+The [CellularBase](/docs/v5.4/mbed-os-api-doxy/class_cellular_base.html) provides a C++ API for connecting to the internet over a Cellular device.

 Arm Mbed OS provides a reference implementation of CellularBase, which you can find [here](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).